KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 NEW FEATURES

-The major new features from the latest release of blackjack4494/yt-dlc
+-   Based on YOUTUBE-DL 2021.12.17 COMMIT/5ADD3F4 and YOUTUBE-DLC
-are:
+    2020.11.11-3 COMMIT/F9401F2: You get all the features and patches of youtube-dlc in addition to the latest youtube-dl

 -   SPONSORBLOCK INTEGRATION: You can mark/remove sponsor sections in youtube videos by utilizing the SponsorBlock API